TSE LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, May 4, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Trinseo PLC ("Trinseo" or the "Company") (NYSE: TSE) of a class action securities lawsuit.
+NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Trinseo PLC ("Trinseo" or the "Company") (: TSE) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Trinseo investors who were adversely affected by alleged securities fraud between May 3, 2021 and March 27, 2023.
 Follow the link below to get more information and be contacted by a member of our team: